count-null/blog/_posts/2021-04-04-what-happens-when-you-send-a-bitcoin-transaction.md

 A block can only hold about 2 MB of transaction data.
 So if there's lot of transactions in the mempools, you better set a higher fee rate to get your transaction confirmed quickly.

 Otherwise, it could take weeks for your transaction to confirm.
-Worst case scenario, the nodes purge your transaction from their mempools because its taking up too much space and they need to make room for others who are willing to pay a higher fee.
+Worst case scenario, the nodes purge your transaction from their mempools because its taking up too much space, and they need to make room for others who are willing to pay a higher fee.

 If your transaction gets purged, you have to rebroadcast it from your wallet.
 No coins are lost, not even the fee.
 It never really left your wallet!